brixfinance/pdffiller/README.md

 Quick start
 -----------

-First, run `npm install pdffiller --save` for your app.
+First, run `npm install pdffiller-aws-lambda --save` for your app.

 Import the module using: